Estimated reading time: 20 minutes

-- Low-carb cauliflower pickles– Did you mean pickled cauliflower or is there something I haven’t learned yet about pickles in Canada yet?
+- Low-carb cauliflower pickles– Did you mean pickled cauliflower, or is there something I haven’t learned yet about pickles in Canada?

-- How to get out of Canada?– That’s funny I thought people were rushing to try and get in.
+- How to get out of Canada?– That’s funny.
+I thought people were rushing to get in.

 - Google, I would like to renovate my house– Ha, so would I